Unsupervised Text-to-Speech Synthesis by Unsupervised Automatic Speech Recognition: Introduction

 \section{Introduction}

 Text-to-speech (TTS) synthesis is an essential component of a spoken dialogue system.
-While being capable of generating high-fidelity, human-like speech for languages such as English and Mandarin, the existing state-of-the-art TTS systems such as Tacotron 1\&2~\cite{Wang2017-tacotron,Shen2018-tacotron2}, Deep Voice 3~\cite{Ping2018-deep-voice3}, FastSpeech~\cite{Ren2019-fastspeech} and Transformer TTS~\cite{Li2019} are trained with a large amount of parallel speech and textual data.
+While capable of generating high-fidelity, human-like speech for languages such as English and Mandarin, the existing state-of-the-art TTS systems such as Tacotron 1\&2~\cite{Wang2017-tacotron,Shen2018-tacotron2}, Deep Voice 3~\cite{Ping2018-deep-voice3}, FastSpeech~\cite{Ren2019-fastspeech} and Transformer TTS~\cite{Li2019} are trained with a large amount of parallel speech and textual data.
 The reliance on a large amount of transcribed speech makes such systems impractical for the majority of the languages in the world.
 Training a supervised text-to-speech (TTS) system requires dozens of hours of single-speaker high-quality recordings \cite{Xu20-lrspeech}, but collecting a large amount of single-speaker, clean, and transcribed speech corpus can be quite time-consuming and expensive~\cite{Park2019-css10}.
 A potential way to relax such a requirement is to use \emph{non-parallel} untranscribed speech and text corpora in the same language.
 Such corpora are much easier to obtain in practice since no human annotators are required in the data collection process, thanks to the abundance of text data on the Internet.
-Learning to perform TTS using non-parallel speech and text, or \emph{unsupervised TTS}, poses unique challenges: first, standard supervised training criteria such as autoregressive mean-squared error are no longer applicable; further, to learn the latent alignment between the spoken frames of an utterance and its transcript, the model now needs to search over every utterance and every transcript in the entire corpus instead of limiting the search space within a single utterance-transcript pair.
-As a result, instead of learning to memorize the correspondence between text and speech, an unsupervised TTS model needs to decompose and generalize information shared by the two sources to reduce the search space.
+Learning to perform TTS using non-parallel speech and text, or \emph{unsupervised TTS}, poses unique challenges: first, standard supervised training criteria such as autoregressive mean-squared error are no longer applicable; further, to learn a latent alignment between the spoken frames and text units, the model now needs to search over every utterance and every transcript in the entire corpus instead of limiting the search space within a single utterance-transcript pair.